9 Tips to Guide your Child through their School’s Math Tracking

 If you don’t get the result you expect, then I’d at least inquire as to which criteria your child missed.
 I’ve seen the culprit be a missing IQ or standardized test score or even another child in district with the same name.
 Also, transfer students often miss out even if they had qualified in their former district, so I’d ask in your old district and the new and provide data.

-Many districts will use all objective criteria and exclude teacher recommendations to make the process fair and minimize the time discussing placement decisions with parents.
+Many districts use objective criteria and exclude teacher recommendations to make the process fair and to minimize time spent discussing placement decisions with parents.

 My own kids